British Airlines Stewards and Stewardesses Association

 The British Airlines Stewards and Stewardesses Association (BASSA) is a branch of the British trade union Unite.
 Until 2020, it exclusively represented Cabin Crew on Eurofleet and Worldwide fleets at London Heathrow airport.
-However, since the merger of all the fleets into the Heathrow Cabin Crew Team, they've become the largest cabin crew union at Heathrow Airport.
+However, since the merger of all the fleets into the Heathrow Cabin Crew Team, they've become the largest Cabin Crew Union at Heathrow Airport with 90% of eligible crew.